How to Clean a Circuit Board

-Cleaning electronics prior to applying conformal coatings can sometimes be a cost-intensive and complicated procedure, so questioning its importance is not unreasonable.
+Cleaning printed circuit boards can sometimes be a cost-intensive and complicated procedure, so questioning the process’s importance is not unreasonable.
 However, the following case study articulates the criticality of proper cleaning.

 Example of Device Failure From Improper Cleaning